Public debt sustainability: Why is it important to regain access to markets?

 Six recommendations for making public debt sustainable (and regaining access to international markets)

 The current juncture requires a surplus primary fiscal outcome that facilitates the reduction of country risk, but at the same time does not hinder some medium and long-term growth, without which debt would also become unsustainable.
 Reconciling both objectives implies redesigning fiscal and tax policy.
-This surplus is key to contribute to the implementation of a macroeconomic policy that will allow the normalisation of the functioning of the exchange market and the economy as a whole.
+This surplus is key to contributing to the implementation of a macroeconomic policy that will allow the normalisation of the functioning of the exchange market and the economy as a whole.

 Progress in the gradual elimination of the bulk of exchange restrictions is a necessary condition for the entry of productive capital and the reduction of country risk.
 This would be part of a scheme that would allow access to international financial markets under conditions more similar to those of the rest of the region and to those that Argentina had in the years following the exit from convertibility.
-Some restrictions and regulations should be maintained in order to mitigate the effects of short-term capital flows and increase the degree of autonomy to make economic policy.
+Some restrictions and regulations should be maintained to mitigate the effects of short-term capital flows and increase the degree of autonomy to make economic policy.

 The most important institutional modification to be made is a fiscal rule with sufficient consensus and credibility to provide predictability to fiscal policy: a well-designed rule can incorporate among its dimensions mechanisms to keep debt at sustainable levels.
 Another institution to build are the “stabilisation funds”, which accumulate surpluses in good times and deaccumulate in bad times or in exceptional situations such as natural disasters.